How to do it:

 Step 1:

 Let the wax harden completely.
-Not like kind of hard, but really hard.
 Working on melted or even just soft wax will likely end up making the situation worse and push the wax deeper into the clothing fibers.

 Step 2:

-Once the wax has hardened, scrape it off the clothing using a dull knife, a scraper, or even a spoon.
-Just be very gentle, as delicate fabrics can be damaged from harsh scraping.
+Once the wax has hardened, scrape it off the clothing using a dull butter knife, a scraper, or even a spoon.
+Just be very gentle, as the delicate fabric can be damaged from harsh scraping.

 Step 3: